shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-campaign.md

 > [!TIP]
 > You can find **Create New** \> **Campaign** on the insertion orders and line items under the advertiser, as well.
 > [!IMPORTANT]
-> For more detailed information on initial campaign setup, see the generic campaign setup workflow, [create-a-campaign.md](Create a Campaign).
+> For more detailed information on initial campaign setup, see the generic campaign setup workflow, [Create a Campaign](create-a-campaign.md).

 ## Step 2.
 Select the deal campaign type